+The Council met the OLG benchmark for the current reporting period.
 The 'unrestricted current ratio' is specific to local government and represents council's ability to meet its short-term obligations as they fall due.
 The benchmark set by OLG is greater than 1.5 times.